dmoisset/notebook/understanding-pep-622.md

 # About syntax and clarity

+Discussions about syntax are readibility are hard.
+Having an opinion and a taste on concrete syntax (this operator we're adding should be prefix or suffix? which actual characters do we use? which keyword) are extremely easy, but everybody has a different one, supported only by personal taste and futurology (which will be more clear? which will confuse less users).
+I generally prefer to defer on these discussions to people with a long history in the python core dev community because they've generally shown to be good at making good guesses for us.
+All they need for us is some feedback and ideas, but I won't be pushing for a decision on any specific syntax.

+What I *can* do is do some general analysis that can put the alternatives in at least a framework we we can discuss facts that can drive the decision ("the keyword foo is new in this PEP" is a fact. "the keyword foo will be confusing for users" isn't).

 ## What's new

 Most new language constructs include new syntax in some way or another, but let's see what's new here syntactically and how much it looks the same or different than other constructs

 * There are new keywords introduced: `match` and `case`.
 Although "new keyword" always raises the risk of breaking backwards compatibility, the fact that these keywords are contextual thanks to the new python PEG-based parser (i.e. you still can have variables and functions called `match`) seem to have put at ease virtually everyone (I haven't seen significant discussions around this)
-* The "pattern" is a new important syntactic family (comparable with "expressions" and "statements"), although it certainly has some similarity with both assignment targets and expressions.
+* The "pattern" is a new important syntactic family (comparable with "expressions" and "statements"), although it certainly has some visual similarity with both assignment targets and expressions (by visual I mean "the input strings are the same", even if their interpretations are not).
 * the dot prefix in constant_patterns look unlike anything else in python syntax (except perhaps completely unrelated relative imports).
 * The `_` is used as a special symbol (unlike the rest of Python where it's a name like any other).